 - Take the best pictures: if you decide to climb the Empire State Building at night to take pictures, I recommend you to use some tricks to make the images look as beautiful as possible, such as activating the night mode, setting the ISO to 400 or using the shutter to avoid blurred images.

-Climb the Empire State Building by night with a tourist pass
+Climb the Empire State Building at night with a tourist pass

-While a general admission ticket gives you one-time access to the Empire State on the day and time you book, the New York City Pass (from 116 €) will allow you to enter twice to this skyscraper, which is perfect if you want to contemplate from the heights the different facets of the city both in the morning and at sunset, when the sky gradually darkens and gives way to a landscape illuminated with small twinkling colored lights.
+While a general admission ticket gives you access only once to the Empire State on the day and time you book, the New York City Pass (from 116 €) will allow you to enter twice to this skyscraper, which is perfect if you want to contemplate from above the different facets of the city both in the morning and at sunset, when the sky gradually darkens and gives way to a landscape lit with small twinkling lights of colors.

 In most of the tourist cards that exist to explore the city is included in the entrance to the Empire State, being one of the most popular tourist attractions.
 However, except for the New York CityPASS that allows double access to the observation deck of the skyscraper, the rest of the tourist passes only authorize entry once.

 Can you go up the Empire State Building at night with children?

 Absolutely!
 From the street the kids will love to see this tall skyscraper illuminated with thousands of colored lights.
 Once on the observation deck they will be amazed when you tell them how high they are and they will be left with their eyes wide open watching the immense cityscape of New York adorned with so many little lights everywhere.
 They will love it!

 Of course, if the children are not yet very old I recommend you to make the night visit before midnight so they do not get too tired, because the next day they will have to get up early to continue making plans for the Big Apple.